Bias Based Profiling Policy

 - Law enforcement officers may not use racial or ethnic stereotypes or any form of bias as factors in selecting whom to stop and search.
 Bias-based profiling is not relevant as it pertains to witnesses, etc.

-- Annually, the Department shall include profiling related training that should include field contacts, traffic stops, search issues, asset seizure and forfeiture, interview techniques, cultural diversity, discrimination, and community support.
+As needed during in-service training, the Department should include profiling related training that should include field contacts, traffic stops, search issues, asset seizure and forfeiture, interview techniques, cultural diversity, discrimination, and community support.

 CITATION DATA COLLECTION AND REPORTING

-- Not later than March 1st of each year, the department shall submit a report to the U.T.
-System Director of Police that includes the information gathered by the citations from the preceding year.
-The report will include:
+Not later than February 1st of each year, the Chief of Police shall submit a report to the Director of Police containing the information required by section 122.06 A. compiled during the previous calendar year.

 USE OF VIDEO AND AUDIO EQUIPMENT

-- The U.T.
-Arlington Police Department shall retain the video and audiotapes of each traffic and pedestrian stop for a minimum of 90 days after the date of the stop.
+The UT Arlington Police Department shall retain the video and audio recordings of each traffic and pedestrian stop for a minimum of 90 days after the date of the stop.
 If a complaint is filed with the department alleging that an officer has engaged in bias-based profiling with respect to a traffic or pedestrian stop, this department shall retain the video and audiotapes of the stop until final disposition of the complaint.

 COLLECTING AND REPORTING INFORMATION